Iraq and Syria

 Summer in Marrakech

-I use to be a fan of the season of summer in any part of the world, but that changed when I visited Dubai one early August.
+I use to be a fan of the summer season in any part of the world, but that changed when I visited Dubai one early August.
 Since then, I have avoided the Gulf countries in summer and kept myself under the shade in the Middle East generally.

 Initially, it was really nice to visit Marrakech.
 There is a lot to see and experience.
 There is the old city, which is the main attraction, then there is the new city where there are nice cafes, such as Cappuccino near Avenue Echouhada.
 Also, there is the countryside and mountains nearby.